VonHeikemen/tinytina-js/README.md

 - `--arg-separator`<br />
 Set the delimeter between arguments in the commands shown by 'convert-to.'

+- `--example-syntax`<br />
+Set the example commands shown by the 'markdown' command.

+- `--exclude`<br />
+Exclude a collection or a request shown by the 'markdown' command.

 ### Examples
 Assuming you downloaded the release version and made it executable with the name tinytina.